Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 ## Load Testing
 To test HPA in real-time, let’s increase the load on the cluster and check how HPA responds in managing the resources.

-First, let’s check the current status of the deployment:
+First, we need to see the current status of the deployment:
 ```bash
 kubectl get deploy
 ```